 Inspired by the post-June Fourth state-nationalism orchestrated by the Communist Party (something I described at length in To Screw Foreigners is Patriotic in 1995), China Clothing advocates draw their ideas from a miscellany of sources.
 These include period dramas, Peking opera, kung-fu movies, Hong Kong and Taiwan culture, and so on.
 They meld paranoia and racism with romanticism; their views are steeped in the political quackery of the party-state, which long ago created an alternate-facts world for China.
 It is the world of Han supremacists like Zhai Quan’an 翟全安, interviewed in 2008 by the oral historian Sang Ye 桑曄 as part of The Rings of Beijing project.

 Kevin Carrico is a lecturer in the Department of International Studies (Modern Languages and Cultures) at Macquarie University.
-He is the author of The Great Han: Race, Nationalism, and Tradition, forthcoming from University of California Press.
+He is the author of The Great Han: Race, Nationalism, and Tradition, University of California Press.
 The following essay was edited to accord with the style of China Heritage and it is published here as a chapter in New Sinology Jottings.

 - Mark Elliott, Hushuo 胡說: The Northern Other and Han Ethnogenesis, China Heritage Quarterly, Issue 19 (September 2009)